SC3040-ASE/.github/profile/README.md

 ## GitOps

 ### Commit Message
-Write meaningful commit messages summarize the changes in this commit.
+Write meaningful commit messages that summarize the changes in this commit.
 Start your commit message with a verb in past tense, e.g `Updated database schema`.